Radhakrishna-guntur/observability-demos/README.md

 # Observability-demos
-Welcome Welcome to Observability Stuff.
+Welcome to Observability Stuff.
 This repository contains the code and detailed explanations for setting up and understanding observability in Kubernetes using Prometheus, Grafana, Elasticsearch Fluentbit, Kibana, Jaeger, groundcover(eBPF), opentelemetry e.t.c.,.

 **What is Graphana Loki**